Remember Metzger (1926 - 2017)

 “The art, architecture and design world needs to take a stand against the ongoing erasure of species – even where there is little chance of ultimate success.
 It is our privilege and our duty to be at the forefront of the struggle.
 There is no choice but to follow the path of ethics into aesthetics.
 We live in societies suffocating in waste.
 Our task is to remind people of the richness and complexity in nature; to protect nature as far as we can and by doing so art will enter new territories that are inherently creative.”
 Gustav Metzger, 4 November, 2015.

-The event was presented in numerous galleries and museums and artist groups across the country.
+The 'Remember Nature' event was presented in numerous galleries and museums and artist groups across the UK.

-To celebrate Remember Nature, GroundWork Gallery invite all to join a discussion about the current climate in connection with current exhibition, Fluid Earth.
-Which explores the often uncomfortable fluidity of the earth’s environment, along with our attitudes and identities.
+To celebrate Remember Nature, GroundWork Gallery invite all to join a discussion about the current climate in connection with the current exhibition, Fluid Earth.
+In which seventeen artists explore the often uncomfortable fluidity of the earth’s environment, along with our attitudes and identities.

 The tour of Fluid Earth will be followed by a visit and drinks reception at Woolmarket House, five minutes away on foot to see the fifteenth century building which served as Metzger’s studio whilst he lived in King’s Lynn.

-This will be hosted by Paul Barratt and Paul Vater who run Contemporary and Country.
-Metzger's former home now houses viewing room events with a rolling programme of contemporary and applied art.
+This will be hosted by Paul Barratt and Paul Vater who run Contemporary and Country (C&C), now established in Woolmarket House.
+Metzger's former home now houses C&C's viewing room which has an ongoing programme of contemporary and applied art.

 MORE ABOUT THIS EVENT ON EVENTBRITE

-C&C's new exhibition at Woolmarket House is of North Sea Studies by Peter Wylie and recent shell work by Carolyn Brookes-Davies - avaiooable to view during this visit.
+The Remember Metzger event coincides with C&C's opening of a new two person exhibition of North Sea Studies by Peter Wylie and recent shell work by Carolyn Brookes-Davies at Woolmarket House.

 MORE ABOUT VIEWING ROOM 04